RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/The-Setup-program/Step-1-Picking-the-Web-server.md

-﻿The first step in configuring Web Connection is to pick the Web server to run on.
+The first step in configuring Web Connection is to pick the Web server to run on.
 This choice is very important as it will determine how to configure the server as well copying the appropriate files.
 The setup expects the Web Server and support environment to be already configured.
 When you make a selection it will attempt to check for the installed server and if it doesn't find it send you to the documentation for the installation of that particular server.

 Once you're sure your Web Server is installed you can run the Setup program.